camwestwood/xapi/recipes/video/video-viewed.md

 ### Object

 The Object for viewed Statements identifies what is being viewed.
-It uses the Jisc Profile common entity [ObjectA](../common_structures.md#objecta).
+It is based on the the Jisc Profile common entity [ObjectA](../common_structures.md#objecta).

 #### Object Entity properties: